mobify/workshop--adaptivejs-site-1x/README.md

     ![Router Final](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/O2VKpjbisSE3clo/Screen%20Shot%202015-03-12%20at%204.06.32%20PM.png)

 9. Back in the Terminal, enter the `grunt preview` command to start the browser preview.
-10. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) of the Getting Started (New Project) guide.
+10. Work through the [Preview your Project](http://adaptivejs.mobify.com/v1.0/docs/preview-your-project) tutorial.
     Use the `http://www.merlinspotions.com/potions` URL for the site.

     A page that is similar to the Merlin's Potions homepage appears but with content from the category page included under the header.